-You will have usually achieved a first degree in a numerate, technical discipline.
-The course is specifically directed at those with at least two years of industrial experience.
-Applicants who do not have a first degree but who have relevant industrial experience will be considered on a case-by-case basis.
+Typically you will have achieved a 2:2 honours degree (or equivalent) in a numerate, technical discipline.
+This course is specifically directed at those with several years of industrial experience.
+If you do not have a first degree but instead have relevant industrial experience, your application will be considered on a case by case basis.

 If English isn't your first language you may need to provide evidence of your English language ability.

 You may be eligible for one of our pre-sessional English language courses.
 These courses will provide you with the level of English needed to meet the conditions of your offer.

 The length of course you need to take depends on your current IELTS scores and how much you need to improve to reach our English language requirements.

 After you've accepted your offer to study at York, we'll confirm which pre-sessional course you should apply to via You@York.

 You can apply and send all your documentation electronically through our online system.
 You don’t need to complete your application all at once: you can start it, save it and finish it later.

 Get in touch if you have any questions